e-comas/e-comas.com/_posts/2025-08-11-the-real-cost-of-offshore-manufacturing-and-how-us-production-solves-it.md

     <td>You must coordinate and pay for international air/ocean freight, face volatile shipping costs, tariffs, customs delays, and clearance issues – all of which can destroy timelines and budgets at scale.
   </tr>
 </table>

+### Protecting your brand

+The bottom line is that US manufacturing protects your brand, reputation, and speed to market, ensuring a more profitable product and allowing business growth.

+And it's not just the US where GP Labs can help you.
+The business, which manufactures a wide selection of white label products and specialises in cosmetics, health supplements and other formulas, also has access to manufacturing plants in the EU, which makes it a great choice for US sellers wishing to expand their Amazon presence into Europe.

+Natasha Nicole Jugovic, GP Labs CEO & Founder, says: "A 'cheap' quote might save a few cents per unit up front – but is likely to cost you weeks of time, re-work, and reputational damage when it matters the most.

+"At GP Labs, we focus on smart-scale, premium-brand support, and regulatory peace of mind so you can grow with confidence."

+Visit <https://www.gplabsco.com/> to find out more.

 <!--EndFragment-->